chvandorp/MHCshrubs/README.md

 using the functional similarities between HLA molecules as prior information to aid the discovery of these associations.
 We have described the algorithm and applications in the following preprint

-> [C.H. van Dorp and Can Kesmir](https://doi.org/10.1101/408302) Estimating HLA disease associations using similarity trees, bioRxiv preprint (2018)
+> [Christiaan H. van Dorp and Can Kesmir](https://doi.org/10.1101/408302) Estimating HLA disease associations using similarity trees, bioRxiv preprint (2018)

 ## Installation